jtom38/Chainsaw/docs/Functions/Enable-ChainsawCsv.md

 # Enable-ChainsawCsv

 ## SYNOPSIS
-This lets you enable Chainsaw to send messages to CSV endpoints.
+This will allow you to enter values that bound to the CSV endpoint.

 ## SYNTAX